Wakethelight/home-lab-pi/README.md

 Add new SSH hosts using the Wi-Fi IP addresses for external access:

-ssh pi@192.168.1.100 for pi-master
+ssh <your_username>@192.168.1.100 for pi-master

-ssh pi@192.168.1.101 for pi-worker1
+ssh <your_username>@192.168.1.101 for pi-worker1

-ssh pi@192.168.1.102 for pi-worker2
+ssh <your_username>@192.168.1.102 for pi-worker2

-VS Code will save these connections.
-You can now right-click a host and choose "Connect to Host in New Window".
-VS Code will install its server component on the Pi.

-GitHub Repository Setup: (No change)
+GitHub Repository Setup:

 Create a new private repository on GitHub (e.g., raspberry-pi-homelab).

 Initialize it with README.md and a Python .gitignore template.

-Clone the repository to your Windows machine (optional).
+(Optional: Clone the repository to your Windows machine for local backups/testing.)

-Install Git on Raspberry Pis & Clone Repo: (No change)
+Install Git on Raspberry Pis & Clone Repo:

-On each Raspberry Pi (via SSH or VS Code Remote SSH terminal, connected via Wi-Fi IP):
+On each Raspberry Pi (via SSH or VS Code Remote SSH terminal):

 Bash